erichaagdev/erichaag.dev/posts/work-avoidance-with-gradle/index.md

 The concept of work avoidance is simple.
 Why should we repeat work we've already done?
-Let's start by applying the concept of work avoidance to a hypothetical scenario.

-Imagine you are starting your own residential construction business.
-You've been approached by a potential client to construct a 6' x 8' shed for their backyard.
-You spend the next few hours drafting blueprints according to their exact specifications.
-The next day, you present the blueprints to the client.
-They like what they see and want to hire you for the job!

-The following week, you are approached by a new potential client.
-They've heard of your great work and would also like to hire you to construct a 6' x 8' shed.
-This time there is no need to spend hours drafting blueprints.
-Since the criteria is the same, you can reuse the blueprints you drafted last week.
-You are able to present the blueprints to your client immediately.
-Another satisfied client!

-## Work avoidance in Gradle

-So, what does the concept of work avoidance mean in the context of Gradle?
-The idea is exactly the same.
 Why should we spend time re-compiling code that has already been previously compiled?
 Why re-run tests that we already know will pass?

-Work avoidance is a core concept in Gradle and is one reason it is faster when compared to other build tools.
+Work avoidance is a key feature of Gradle and is one reason it is faster when compared to other build tools.

 In order to better understand the concept of work avoidance, we must first understand how Gradle defines work.
 In Gradle, a unit of work is defined as a **task**.
 When executing a Gradle build, we are executing one or more tasks.
-For example, there are Gradle tasks to: compile Java code, create code artifacts, and execute tests.
+For example, in a typical Java build there are Gradle tasks to: compile code, create artifacts, and execute tests.

 At a high level, there are three main components that make up a task in Gradle: